OFS/ofs.github.io/docs/hw/common/sw_installation/soc_attach/sw_install_soc_attach.md

 ## 4.0 Verifying the ICX-D SoC Software Stack

 The reference SoC Attach FIM and unaltered FIM compilations contain Host Exerciser Modules (HEMs).
-These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. Full supported functionality of the HEMs is documented in this platform's associated [Getting Started Guide: OFS for Agilex® 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x/) and will not be covered here.
+These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. Full supported functionality of the HEMs is documented in this platform's associated [Getting Started Guide: OFS for Agilex™ 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x/) and will not be covered here.

 ## 5.0 Setting up the Host

 External SoC Attach supports testing Host to FPGA latency, MMIO latency, and MMIO bandwidth.
 This testing is accomplished using the utility `host_exerciser` on the host, which is included as a part of OPAE.
 This section will cover the installation and verification flow for a host interacting with the SoC Attach workload.

-Review [Section 1.2 Server Requirements](#12-server-requirements) of the [Board Installation Guide: OFS For Agilex® 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation) for a list of changes required on the host to support an IPU Platform F2000X-PL and for a list of supported OS distributions.
+Review [Section 1.2 Server Requirements](#12-server-requirements) of the [Board Installation Guide: OFS For Agilex™ 7 SoC Attach IPU F2000X-PL](https://ofs.github.io/ofs-2024.3-1/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation) for a list of changes required on the host to support an IPU Platform F2000X-PL and for a list of supported OS distributions.
 Installation will require an active internet connection to resolve dependencies.

 The following software checks may be run on the host to verify the FPGA has been detected and has auto-negotiated the correct PCIe link width/speed.
 These commands do not require any packages to be installed.
 We are using PCIe BDF `b1:00.0` as an example address.